Transfer Student Admissions

-Students considering Mills are always welcome to visit the campus.
-Arrangements for a tour and information session, or class visits, and, if desired, an overnight accommodation in a residence hall, can be made by contacting the Office of Undergraduate Admission.
-Overnight visits are arranged Monday through Thursday when classes are in session.
+We highly encourage students considering Mills to visit the campus.
+Arrangements for a tour and information session, or class visits, and, if desired, an overnight accommodation in a residence hall, can be made by contacting the Office of Undergraduate Admissions.
 In addition, special visit programs are held throughout the academic year.
-Contact the Office of Undergraduate Admission for more information.
+Contact the Office of Undergraduate Admissions for more information.

 To contact the Office of Undergraduate Admissions: